clio-janelia/clio-store/README.md

 TRANSFER_FUNC: the transfer network cloud run location.

 TRANSFER_DEST: the transfer network cache location.

+### Used during local testing or use outside of Cloud Run / Cloud Functions

+GOOGLE_APPLICATION_CREDENTIALS: set to credentials for app to access GCP services.

 TEST_USER: if set to an email, HTTP API will work as if given user was logged in.